chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

 Downsides to Abstraction
 ------------------------

-XXX These need fleshing out.

 <dl>
   <dt>Learning curves</dt>
-  <dd>new concepts are new things to learn.
-Of course, a site full of legacy styles might be easier to comprehend once those concepts are well understood.</dd>
+  <dd>New concepts are new things to learn.
+Of course, I think a compelling argument can be made that a site full of legacy styles might be easier to comprehend once those explicit concepts are well understood.</dd>

   <dt>Bug fixing</dt>
-  <dd>often requires understanding the abstraction (encapsulation failure)</dd>
+  <dd>Fixing a bug often requires understanding the abstraction at a deeper level than you thought you had to.
+This tends to cause a lot of frustration for people, but it's important to remember that this is still less time than you would have spent building it from scratch.</dd>

   <dt>Documentation</dt>
   <dd>Ok this is probably a benefit, since you likely needed it anyway, but I hate writing documentation.
 Once you define a new concept, you have a great place to document that concept now.</dd>